RoniGuru/Skill-Tracker/README.md

 Skill tracker is a web app that allows users to record their skills and time spent on that skill.
-The inspiration was from reading atomic habbits where 1% everyday becomes a huge improvement in a long term and 1% decay becomes a a huge loss.
+The inspiration was from reading atomic habits where 1% everyday becomes a huge improvement in a long term and 1% decay becomes a a huge loss.

 Each skill has time spent and skill level.Skill level can be affected by decay when you miss a day.
 Skills also have a streak system that resets when you miss out a day.
 The streak applies a multiplier to the time added that is then converted to skill level.